 Legacy TBolt 1 & 2 StorageRapidly becoming obsolete, the mini DisplayPort type of Thunderbolt drive are basically no longer in production.
 Below are 1st & 2nd generation drives that may still be available new, or more likely used on the aftermarket.
 Transcend's solid-state JetDrive below is one of the few TBolt 1/2 solutions that's still being sold if you're determined to leverage a legacy TBolt port.

-ThunderBolt outstrips the bandwidth requirements of nearly any personal computer peripheral available today.
-Even conventional spinning platter hard drives can't fill a fraction of ThunderBolt's data pipeline.
+10GBPS Thunderbolt 1 StorageMinimally TWENTY times faster than the popular USB 2.0 spec, and double that of the competing 5Gbps USB 3.0 SuperSpeed standard, Thunderbolt outstrips the bandwidth requirements of nearly any single personal computer peripheral available today.
+Conventional hard drives can't fill a fraction of Thunderbolt's data pipeline.
 So, solid-state flash memory disk drives are the most logical pairing of the two technologies.
-A ThunderBolt SSD external backup drive can really leverage the potential bandwidth available for the fastest data backups and file transfers you'll ever experience.
+A PC or Mac compatible Thunderbolt SSD external backup drive can really leverage the potential bandwidth available for the fastest data backups and file transfers you'll ever experience.

 |Akitio SSD Neutrino Drive

 |Monster Digital SSD

 1TB SSD Combo Interface

 |Transcend Solid-State Drive||Silicon Solid-State Drive|